-Students will develop a critical appreciation of film as a literary genre while exploring how films communicate and affect the viewer and society.
+Students will develop a critical appreciation of film as a literary genre while exploring how films communicate and affect the ary genre while exploring how films communicate and affect the viewer and society.
 Movies from various genres and time periods will be viewed and analyzed using conventional literary devices such as theme, plot, diction, character, mood, setting, and style.
 Students will respond to and analyze films through extensive writing, discussion, and projects, including written essays, learning logs, storyboards, and film writing and production.
 In addition, students will build an understanding of visual literacy and the history of film as a literary genre.